avr-llvm/llvm/README.md

 See `AVR_SUPPORT.md` for a list of supported instructions.

+AVR-related code can be found in `lib/Target/AVR`.

 ## AVR clang fork
-4ntoine hosts a work in progress fork of clang, aimed to be a drop-in command-line replacement for AVR-GCC.
+4ntoine hosts a work in progress fork of clang, intended to add AVR support.
 It can be found [here](https://github.com/4ntoine/clang).

 ## Features
 * Machine code generation